Lake Eyre basin: Rivers

-The Cooper Creek, Finke River, Georgina River and Diamantina River are the four main rivers of the basin.
-Other desert rivers include the Hale River, Plenty River and Todd River that flow from the south east of the Northern Territory, south.
-In the western parts of the basin the Neales River and Macumba River flow into Lake Eyre.
+The Cooper Creek, Finke River, Georgina River, and Diamantina River are the four main rivers of the basin.
+Other desert rivers include the Hale River, Plenty River, and Todd River that flow from the southeast of the Northern Territory, south.
+In the western parts of the basin, the Neales River and Macumba River flow into Lake Eyre.

-Rivers within the basin have a low gradient, slow flow rate and a naturally turbid water quality.
+Rivers within the basin have a low gradient, slow flow rate, and a naturally turbid water quality.
 Several of the major Lake Eyre Basin river systems are well-known.
-Because the Lake Eyre Basin is almost flat, rivers flow slowly and frequently split up into floodplains or multiple braided channels.
+Because the Lake Eyre Basin is almost flat, rivers flow slowly and frequently split up into floodplains or braided channels.
 Water is lost to evaporation, to seepage, and in the many ephemeral wetland systems, with the result that downstream flows are typically smaller than upstream flows.
 Only in exceptional years is there sufficient upstream rain to provide a flow into Lake Eyre itself.

-The Finke River, starting roughly west of Alice Springs is thought to be the oldest riverbed in the world and although it flows for only a few days a year (in many years it does not flow at all) is home to seven species of fish, two of which are found nowhere else.
+The Finke River, starting roughly west of Alice Springs, is thought to be the oldest riverbed in the world, and although it flows for only a few days a year (in many years it does not flow at all), is home to seven species of fish, two of which are found nowhere else.
 The waters of the Finke disappear into the sands of the Simpson Desert and are not definitely known to ever make it as far south as Lake Eyre, although the story is told that this happened once early in the 20th century.
 In extreme events, water from the Finke River flows into the Macumba River, which empties into Lake Eyre, a total distance from headwater streams of around 750 km.
-Major tributaries include Ellery Creek, and the Palmer and Hugh Rivers.
+Major tributaries include Ellery Creek and the Palmer and Hugh Rivers.